Bixal/drupal-project/web/themes/custom/uswds_wioa/README.md

 4. Tweak that .info.yml file as needed, noting the instructions there for Sass workflow, if that is desired.
 5. Enable this theme in the usual way (eg, drush en my_renamed_subtheme).
+6. Run `npm install` to get dependencies.
+7. Run `gulp build` to copy over theme files from `node_modules/uswds`.
+8. Use `gulp` to watch for changes on your files.